Mitigating risks from malicious AI sidebar extensions

 Common tactics used by attackers

-Malicious extensions reuse familiar tactics but with new vectors.
+Malicious extensions use familiar tricks with new entry points.
 Watch for:

-- Command injection delivered as code blocks that appear as benign output from an assistant.
+• Command injection delivered as code blocks that look like harmless output from an assistant.

-- OAuth abuse where the extension requests wide scopes and exchanges tokens with attacker-controlled endpoints.
+• OAuth abuse where the extension asks for wide scopes and exchanges tokens with attacker-controlled endpoints.

-- Native messaging to spawn local processes or run shell commands.
+• Native messaging used to spawn local processes or run shell commands.

-A specific high-risk permission is host access to all sites, combined with native messaging.
+A high-risk permission is host access to all sites, especially when it is paired with native messaging.
 That mix lets an extension read a page with a credential prompt and hand it to a local agent or an external server.

 Recent incidents involving malicious extensions

-Researchers have demonstrated how attackers can replace legitimate sidebars with manipulated versions that return malicious instructions.
-In tests, an assistant gave a command line that would have opened a reverse shell when pasted and executed.
+Researchers have shown how attackers can replace legitimate sidebars with manipulated versions that return malicious instructions.
+In tests, an assistant produced a command line that would have opened a reverse shell if someone pasted and ran it.
 Those proof-of-concept attacks show two things.
-First, a sidebar that can craft executable instructions is a dangerous asset in the wrong hands.
-Second, standard extension stores and default user consent are insufficient to stop clever attackers.
+A sidebar that can craft executable instructions is a problem in the wrong hands.
+Standard extension stores and default user consent do not stop a determined attacker.

 Implementing zero-trust protocols

-Treat browser-side AI as an untrusted service.
-Apply zero-trust controls that assume compromise.
-Practical moves:
+Treat browser-side AI as untrusted.
+Use controls that assume compromise:

-- Limit high-risk permissions: disallow “access to all sites”, native messaging, and host-wide content script injection except for trusted extensions.
+• Limit high-risk permissions: block access to all sites, native messaging, and host-wide content script injection except for trusted extensions.

-- Apply principle of least privilege to OAuth.
+• Apply least privilege to OAuth.
 Block token exchange flows from browser extensions unless the extension is vetted and signed.

-These are zero-trust protocols in practice: verify every request, minimise privileges, and isolate sensitive assets from general web browsing.
+That is zero-trust in practice: verify each request, cut back privileges, and keep sensitive assets away from general web browsing.

 CISO guidelines for browser security

-I write CISO guidelines bluntly.
-Start with policy and technical enforcement:
+I would keep this blunt.
+Start with policy and enforcement:

-- Mandate endpoint protections: EDR with browser-oriented telemetry, DNS logging, and proxy inspection.
+• Mandate endpoint protections: EDR with browser telemetry, DNS logging, and proxy inspection.

 Best practices for auditing extensions